 Tenant abandonment is when a renter has left your property without notice and before their lease has ended.
 This often means that they have left behind some of their belongings, and are no longer paying rent.
 This can pose a threat to landlords who rely on consistent rent payments in order to take care of their rental business.

-It’s critical to mention tenant abandonment within your lease agreement, as well as explain to your renter what will happen if they abandon the property and if and how long they will have to
+It’s critical to mention tenant abandonment within your lease agreement, as well as explain to your renter what will happen if they abandon the property and if and how long they will have to reclaim their belongings.